Types of Palm Trees in Florida (With Pictures and Names) – Identification Guide

 The golden cane palm (also known as areca palm) can be grown indoors and will give a tropical look to any space

-The golden cane palm grows between 20 and 35 ft.
-(6 – 10 m) tall with a spreading crown between 10 and 20 ft.
+Growing between 20 and 35 ft.
+(6 – 10 m) tall, the golden cane palm forms a spreading crown that measures 10 to 20 ft.
 (3 – 6 m) wide.
-Other identifying features of the multi-cane palm tree are its yellow or green rings around the stems, yellow flower stalks, and egg-shaped fruits measuring 1” (2.5 cm) long.
+Other identifying features of this multi-cane palm tree include yellow or green rings around the stems, yellow flower stalks, and egg-shaped fruits measuring 1 inch (2.5 cm) in length.

 Christmas Palm (Adonidia merrillii)